Sdcrouse/recipe-rolodex/NOTES.md

 I could make a drop-down list for recipes on the Recipes link.
 I will need to fiddle with the HTML and CSS.
 The Recipes drop-down list could have a Search feature, or list them alphabetically, or have a sub-list of users and their recipes.

+**Maybe a recipe and its ingredients should be dropped when a user is deleted; so, write a dependency.**